GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/getstarted/index.md

 {# TODO: Reword this intro.
 "Components" is probably not the best word to use here any more as "web components" are a cross-browser tech for creating reusable custom elements or "components". #}

-Extensions are made of different, but cohesive, components.
+All extensions are made of different, but cohesive, components.
 Components can include [background scripts][1], [content scripts][2], an [options page][3], [UI elements][4] and various logic files.
 Extension components are created with web development technologies: HTML, CSS, and JavaScript.
 An extension's components will depend on its functionality and may not require every option.